han-ma85/TitanicSurvivalPrediction/README.md

 # TitanicSurvivalPrediction
-In this repository I tried to predict if someone survived the Titanic shipwreck using all the classification algorithms(Logistic Regression,Decision Tree,Random Forest,SVM,KNN,XGBOOST,Voting Classifier).Also performed hyper parameter tuning
+In this notebook I tried to predict if someone survived the Titanic shipwreck using all the classification algorithms(Logistic Regression,Decision Tree,Random Forest,SVM,KNN,XGBOOST,Voting Classifier).Also performed hyper parameter tuning
-Titanic Project Example Walk Through
-In this notebook, I hope to show how a data scientist would go about working through a problem.
-The goal is to correctly predict if someone survived the Titanic shipwreck.
-I thought it would be fun to see how well I could do in this compention without deep learning.